jakericedesigns/StableTexFusion/README.md

 ---
 ## Usage Info
-to install this, just like use conda. you'll need to install pytorch3d and diffusers:
+To install this, just like use conda. you'll need to install pytorch3d and diffusers:
 ```
 conda create -n pytorch3d python=3.9